floresacton/usb-can/README.md

 # usb-can
-USB to CAN bidirectional converter
+USB to CAN FD bidirectional converter